Route 66 (TV series): Theme song

 "Mr. Lucky Theme" (in 1960).
 The song earned two Grammy nominations in 1962.

 Billy Vaughn recorded a version of Riddle's theme (also instrumental, but with a wordless vocal chorus contributing to the melody) for his 1962 album Chapel by the Sea.
 A vocal version, retitled "Open Highway" and featuring lyrics by Stanley Styne, was recorded by jazz singer Teri Thornton and reached number 150 in the Music Vendor survey of October 1963.

 Awards and nominations

 In 1962, Ethel Waters, playing Jenny Henderson in the "Goodnight, Sweet Blues" episode, was nominated for a Primetime Emmy Award for Outstanding Single Performance by an Actress in a Leading Role, making her the first African-American performer, male or female, to receive one for dramatic performance.

 Also in 1962, George Maharis was nominated for Outstanding Continued Performance by an Actor in a Series (Best Actor) for his role as Buz.

 In 1963, the Writers Guild of America presented writer Larry Marcus the Best Episodic Drama award for his screenplay for the episode "Man Out of Time".

 Broadcast history

-Route 66 aired Friday at 8:30–9:30 pm EST on CBS its entire run.
+Route 66 aired Fridays at 8:30–9:30 pm EST on CBS its entire run.